 For a real deep cleaning removing the seats is also an option.
 I usually only do this in mini vans where they are easy to remove and reinstall though.
 For most sedans it’s easy enough to reach all areas of the carpet even without removing them as long as you are willing to contort your body like you’re playing Twister.
 Plus, if the seat you are thinking about removing has a side airbag, is heated or has weight sensors, leave it the heck alone.

 Grab your paint brush and go to town.
-The point of this is to stir up dirt and dust from other parts of the car so you can vacuum it up.
+The point of this is to stir up dirt and dust from other parts of the car so you can vacuum it up using something like a James vacuum.
 Run it over each air vent, dash, stereo, window sill etc…

 Vacuum.
 You will need your small brush for this.
 If you have a car accessory pack for you shop vac, use the attachment with the stiffest bristles for this portion.
 Basically, they help get extra dirt stirred up from the carpet.
 Lead your vacuuming with the small brush.
 Use it to pull as much dirt from tights areas as you can.
 Scrub around the door jam, under the seats, in between seats and center console while pulling any dirt into the main area where you can suck it up.
 When you are done in the car, be sure to vacuum the floor mats as well.
 This is vacuum #1 of 2.